redox-os/book/src/ch08-01-advanced-build.md

 In addition to installing the various packages needed for building Redox, **bootstrap.sh** and **podman_bootstrap.sh** both clone the repository, so if you used either script, you have completed Step 1.

-## Install Pre-Requisite Packages and Emulators
+## Install The Necessary Packages and Emulators

+If you are unable to use [Podman Build](./ch02-06-podman-build.md), you can attempt to install the necessary packages yourself.

 If you cloned the source tree *before* running **bootstrap.sh**, you can use: